From Target Tracking to Targeting Track: A Data-Driven Yet Analytical Approach to Joint Target Detection and Tracking: Model and Scenario Assumptions

-The above conversion has a bias in the mean of the converted measurement, which can be removed by multiplicating a factor either $\text{exp}(-\frac{\Sigma_\theta}{2})$ or $\text{exp}(\frac{\Sigma_\theta}{2})$ \cite{Bordonaro14}. \revis{Furthermore, discussion on the information gain/loss due to measurement conversion can be found in \cite{Lan20conversion}} and the reference therein.
+which can be converted to the position measurements by \SPrevis{ } The above conversion has a bias in the mean of the converted measurement, which can be removed by multiplicating a factor either $\text{exp}(-\frac{\Sigma_\theta}{2})$ or $\text{exp}(\frac{\Sigma_\theta}{2})$ \citep{Bordonaro14}. \SPrevis{Further on, the converted covariance $\Sigma_{\mathbf{{y}}_{k}}$ can also be calculated numerically via Monte Carlo sampling \citep{Li16O2} for any type of noises.
+Discussion on the information gain/loss due to measurement conversion can be found in \citep{Lan20conversion} and the reference therein.}

-The measurements at time $k$ are denoted by a set $\mathbf{Y}_k$ which are composed of both real measurement of the target (if detected) and clutter at time $k$.
-The following quite general assumptions are required in our work. \begin{itemize} \item[A1.]
+The measurements at time $k$ are denoted by a set $\mathbf{Y}_k$ \SPrevis{which are composed of both real measurement of the target (if detected) and clutter at time $k$}.
+The following assumptions are required in our work. \begin{itemize} \item[A1.]
 The measurement noise $\mathbf{v}_{k}$ which might not be Gaussian has a zero-mean and variance $\Sigma_{\mathbf{v}_{k}}$ given a-priori. \item[A2.]
 Clutter is independently generated at different times, (near-)uniformly distributed over the surveillance region and independent to the measurement of the real target; \item[A3.]
 Clutter rate $r_c$ is relatively low as required by an algebraic manipulation analysis given in {Appendix \ref{appendix_Clutter}}.
 In our simulations, $r_c<5$. \item[A4.]
 The target detection probability $p^\text{D}$ at any time is fairly high, e.g., larger than threshold $p^\text{D} =0.9$. \end{itemize}

-{Further on, as the particular scenario in which the T-FoT approach performs best, the trajectory of the target is ``smooth" having a minor $\beta$ in \eqref{eq:def_smoothness}, which requires quantitatively that the target moves with relevantly insignificant acceleration and process noise as compared with its velocity.} This together with the above assumptions are representative and match the real case of many realistic problems particularly for space target tracking (e.g., air traffic/aviation supervision).
+{Further on, as the particular scenario in which the T-FoT approach performs best, the trajectory of the target is ``smooth" having a minor $\beta$ in \eqref{eq:def_smoothness}, i.e., the target moves with relevantly insignificant acceleration and process noise as compared with its velocity.} This together with the above assumptions are representative and match the real case of many realistic problems particularly for space target tracking (e.g., air traffic/aviation supervision).